Flexget/Flexget/docs/index.rst

 FlexGet's documentation!
 ========================

-The core section is most relevant for developers.
-Plugins documentation section may miss some plugins since each plugin must be manually added to the .rst files.
+This documentation contains developer guide, technical core documentation and relevant plugin documentation that is relevant to the developers wishing to extend FlexGet.

 **Indices and tables**